-Make sure you have recent versions of Eclipse, the JBoss IDE plugin for Eclipse and the TestNG plugin for Eclipse along with JBoss AS 4.0.5 and Ant 1.6 correctly installed before starting.
+Make sure you have JDK 5 or JDK 6, JBoss AS 4.0.5 and Ant 1.6, along with recent versions of Eclipse, the JBoss IDE plugin for Eclipse and the TestNG plugin for Eclipse correctly installed before starting.
 Add your JBoss installation to the JBoss Server View in Eclipse.
 Start JBoss in debug mode.
 Finally, start a command prompt in the directory where you unzipped the Seam distribution.